Kimberly Arcand

 Kimberly Kowal Arcand (born December 20, 1975) is a data visualizer and science communicator for NASA's Chandra X-ray Observatory.
 She is also the visualization coordinator for the Aesthetics and Astronomy image response project at the Center for Astrophysics | Harvard & Smithsonian located in Cambridge, Massachusetts.

 Early life and education

 As a child, Arcand wanted to be an astronaut.
 She studied molecular biology at the University of Rhode Island and also became a developer for the University of Rhode Island Center for Vector-Borne Disease Public Health project.
 She was awarded a fellowship with the Rhode Island Public Health Partnership to work on Lyme disease.
-Arcand studied briefly at the Harvard University Department between 2000 and 2002.
+Arcand studied briefly at the Harvard University Computer Science Department between 2000 and 2002.
 In 2013 Arcand earned a Master's degree in Public Humanities from Brown University, focusing on image and meaning research.
 In 2020, Arcand completed her doctorate at the University of Otago in visualization science, under the supervision of Lisa Smith.
 She worked in the University of Rhode Island Department of Computer Science as an instructor between 1997 and 1999.
 She joined the Smithsonian Astrophysical Observatory and Chandra X-ray Observatory in 1998.